Mandy-Zheng/Mango/README.md

         **obj files should be stored obj directory**

 #### New MDL commands
-- Cylinder Shape (x,y,z,radius,height)
+- Cylinder Shape (x, y, z, radius, height)
     **cylinder based on center of top circle**
-- Cone Shape (x,y,z,radius,height)
+- Cone Shape (x, y, z, radius, height)
     **cone based on center of circle**

 **mdl files should be stored in mdl directory**